lamorbidamacchina/lalalanding/README.md

   <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About La La Landing
+## About La La Lead

-La La Landing can be used as a starting point to develop subscription funnels (typically, landing pages that invite users to leave their contacts, for call me back services, etcetera).
+La La Lead can be used as a starting point to develop subscription funnels (typically, landing pages that invite users to leave their contacts, for call me back services, etcetera).
 Being developed with Laravel and Bootstrap, it offers a well structured, solid and secure basic environment for your project.

 ## Requirements